Golfer's elbow

-Golfer's elbow, or medial epicondylitis, is tendinosis (or more precisely enthesopathy) of the medial common flexor tendon on the inside of the elbow.
-It is similar to tennis elbow, which affects the outside of the elbow at the lateral epicondyle.
-The tendinopathy results from overload or repetitive use of the arm, causing an injury similar to ulnar collateral ligament injury of the elbow in "pitcher's elbow".
+Golfer's elbow (or medial epicondylitis) is tendinosis (or more precisely enthesopathy) of the medial common flexor tendon and pronator teres muscle attachment on the inside of the elbow.
+It is similar in etiology to the overuse occurring in tennis elbow, which affects the outside of the elbow at the lateral epicondyle - and other enthesopathies of musculoskeletal attachment tissues.

+Given the limited evidence regarding its etiology, golfer's elbow enthesopathy results from overload by repetitive use of the arm, causing an injury similar to ulnar collateral ligament injury of the elbow in "pitcher's elbow", which manifests as Little League elbow in children.

 Description

 The anterior-medial forearm contains several muscles that flex the wrist and pronate the forearm.
 These muscles have a common tendinous attachment at the medial epicondyle of the humerus at the elbow joint.

 The flexor and pronator muscles of the forearm include the pronator teres, flexor carpi radialis, palmaris longus, and flexor digitorum superficialis, all of which originate on the medial epicondyle and are innervated by the median nerve.
 The flexor carpi ulnaris muscle also inserts on the medial epicondyle and is innervated by the ulnar nerve.
 Together, these five muscles have a common attachment (an enthesis) on the medial epicondyle of the humerus.
 The flexor tendon is approximately 3 cm long, crosses the medial aspect of the elbow, and runs parallel to the ulnar collateral ligament.

 The injury is not acute inflammation, but rather is a chronic disorder resulting from overuse of a repetitive arm motion.
-Repetitive activity leads to recurrent microtears within the flexor tendon, with remodeling of the collagen fibers and an increase in the amount of mucoid ground substance.
+Repetitive activity leads to recurrent microtears within the tendon attachments of forearm muscles to the elbow.
 As a result, scar tissue formation and thickening of the tendon lead to reduced collagen strength and pain with repetitive use.

 Causes

 Still shot from a 3D medical animation illustrating golfer's elbow affecting the medial epicondyle on the lower inside of the joint.

 The condition is referred to as golfer's elbow when a full golf swing causes elbow pain.
-It may also be called pitcher's elbow due to the same tendon being stressed by repetitive throwing of objects, such as a baseball or football.
+It may also be called pitcher's elbow or Little League elbow due to the same tendon being stressed by repetitive throwing of objects, such as a baseball or football.

 Golfer's elbow appears to occur from repetitive full swings during the period from the top of the backswing to just before ball impact.
 The full swing motion causes high energy valgus forces during the late cocking (backswing in golf) and acceleration phase (downswing and impact).

 It is unknown whether this condition is any more common in labor-related occupations with forceful repetitive activities (such as in construction or plumbing) than it is in the general public.

-In adults, the pathophysiology may involve mucoid degeneration (disorganized collagen, increased extra-cellular matrix, and chondroid metaplasia).